delvelabs/hammertime/docs/create_heuristics.md

 ## Events

 A heuristic define methods that are called at a specific moment in a request lifetime.
-All callbacks take a HammerTime entry as their argument.
+All events take a HammerTime entry as their argument.
 Currently, the existing events for a heuristic are:

 * before_request: called just before a request is performed.
 Useful to modify an entry before it is send (e.g. to add